amy12xx/ml_notes_and_reports/solving_mdps_with_model_free_rl/README.md

 # Solving MDPs with Model Free RL

-I am working on a visualization of model free reinforcement learning concepts, with a focus on the differences in objectives in various problem settings.
+I am working on a visualization of summarizing model free reinforcement learning concepts, with a focus on the differences in objectives in various problem settings.